 On average, the typical dental insurance policy will cover about 50% of dental implants, as they’re a major treatment.
 Keep in mind that this does not include your:

 The annual maximum is the dollar amount that your insurance policy will pay up to before it exhausts all of your benefits.
 For a lot of plans, that’s around $1,500 (the same about it’s been since the 1980s.)
 So, if you need a lot of dental implants, your coverage might only help pay for a couple of them.

 Bone grafting—also called augmentation—is a necessary dental procedure that dentists and dental specialists will use to help preserve teeth, repair areas of oral trauma, or prepare for dental implant placement.

 Many people do not consider the cost of dental bone grafting when they are planning an upcoming procedure like dental implants or ridge augmentation with their dentures, which can significantly impact the total cost of their care.
-A bone graft can easily increase the cost of dental implants by $1,000, to $3,000.
+A bone graft can easily increase additional costs of dental implants by $1,000, to $3,000.

 What’s the most affordable dental implants?
 Here are your best options:

 You can get some hands-down amazing dentistry performed at a local dental school.
 Yes, these dental student doctors are still learning and perfecting their skills, but you won’t be tossed in with someone brand new.
 They’ll be supervised by an experienced team during the process.
 And chances are, getting dental implant surgery at a dental school might actually put you with the post-grad specialist students who are already licensed dentists!
 Those are the students who have already graduated from dental school but return for 2-3 more years to become a specialist in a particular field of oral health (such as periodontics or oral surgery.)

 While dental schools might not take your dental insurance, their fees are extremely low and worthwhile if you are concerned about how much dental implants cost.